Windsor: A Town Where Royal History Meets Modern Commuter Life Located in South East, Windsor has a population of approximately 32,600 residents, making it a smaller town by UK standards. The primary postcode area is SL4.

 Crime rate analysis

-Windsor has a low crime rate of 49.0 offences per 1,000 residents per year.
-This is below the national average of 55 per 1,000.
-This is a reassuring figure for an area of this size and suggests a relatively safe environment for residents.
+Windsor has a above average crime rate of 87.4 offences per 1,000 residents per year.
+This is above the national average of 62 per 1,000.
+This level is typical for well-populated urban areas and should be considered in the context of the area's size and character.

 Understanding crime statistics: Raw crime numbers can be misleading without context.
 Areas with high footfall (shopping centres, transport hubs, nightlife) naturally record more incidents.
 The crimes-per-1,000-residents metric normalises for population size but does not account for visitors.
 When assessing safety, consider the types of crime most relevant to you — residential burglary and vehicle crime are more directly relevant to homeowners than shoplifting or public order offences.